⌥+⌃AltPlusCtrl

 Google Sheets Keyboard Shortcuts

 Google Sheets deliberately mirrors a large portion of Excel's shortcut set, since so many users migrate between the two or use both depending on context, but it diverges meaningfully in a few specific areas — particularly around how it handles function insertion and its browser-native sharing and commenting features, which have no real desktop-software equivalent in the same form.
 Anyone fluent in Excel will find Sheets immediately familiar for navigation and basic formatting, with the differences concentrated in formula entry and collaboration.
 Teams that live inside Google Workspace by default, particularly smaller companies without a Microsoft 365 license, use Sheets as their primary spreadsheet tool rather than as a secondary or occasional tool, and for that audience the collaboration shortcuts (comments, version history, cell edit history) matter just as much day-to-day as the formula shortcuts, since a shared operational spreadsheet edited by several people simultaneously is a completely different use pattern than a single-author Excel workbook.
-Data validation and named ranges matter disproportionately in Sheets compared to a typical single-author Excel workbook, since a shared operational spreadsheet edited by many people benefits far more from constrained dropdown inputs and readable formula references than a spreadsheet only one person will ever touch, which is part of why these features get real attention in Sheets-specific documentation even though the underlying concepts exist in Excel too.
+Data validation and named ranges matter disproportionately in Sheets compared to a typical single-author Excel workbook, since a shared operational spreadsheet edited by many people benefits far more from constrained dropdown inputs and readable formula references than a spreadsheet only one person will ever touch.
+Because Sheets runs entirely in the browser rather than as native desktop software, a handful of its shortcuts are also shaped by which keys the browser itself is willing to hand over to the page, which is a constraint Excel never has to work around.

 Formulas Data